 - State and local regulations require that all animal bites, scratches and rabies exposure incidents be reported to the local health department within a 24-hour period.
 Please note that our office is not concerned with breed and will never take a pet from its home.

-- If your pet was in contact with a wild or stray animal, you should contact your veterinarian for further guidance.
+- If your pet was in contact with a wild or stray animal, you should contact your veterinarian and MCHD for further guidance.

 - Pets (dogs, cats, ferrets) involved in a biting incident will be required to complete a 10-day quarantine and the animal owner must provide proof of a current rabies vaccination.
 A letter explaining this will be sent to the animal owner, along with a form the animal owner must return to our office upon completion of quarantine.